From British Residency to Osmania University College for Women

 The Renaissance, the Reformation, the Enlightenment – these seismic developments in Western thought were not confined to Italy and her near neighbours, but were paralleled across the vast and culturally diverse territory stretching from Vienna to Constantinople.
 Drawing on an array of sources, this ground-breaking study charts the development of Eastern European thought and its literary and artistic expression from the Middle Ages to the modern age.
 First published to great acclaim in Romania in 1991, this newly revised, updated and illustrated edition will be published as Timișoara prepares to receive visitors from across the world as European Capital of Culture in 2023, and at a time when the question of what it means to be European is being debated more than ever.

-Professor Victor Neumann is a Romanian historian, political analyst and professor at the West University in Timișoara.
+Victor Neumann is a Romanian historian, political analyst, Professor of Romanian and European Intellectual History at the Bucharest National University of Arts and Senior Researcher at the Romanian Academy of Sciences.
 He is a well-known specialist in the recent cultural and intellectual histories of Eastern and Central Europe.
-Since 2013 he has been Director of the Timișoara National Museum of Art.